Asha-Empire/Game-Story/README.md

 #### 2505...

 In 2505, millions of people died in the nuclear attacks on Mars.
 Attacks on outposts around the Galilean Hub killed thousands of people, and attacks on Earth more than a billion people died.
-Meanwhile, Jupiter's moon Io was destroyed, and As a result, a very important civilian research laboratory was destroyed by Earth namvy forces, along with its scientists and their families.
+Meanwhile, Jupiter's moon Io was destroyed, and As a result, a very important civilian research laboratory was destroyed by UNR navy forces, along with its scientists and their families.

 #### 2512...

-After the Io research lab was destroyed, the Galilean Hub and Mars became allies against Earth.
-Earth began to fight against the entire solar system, one by one it began to lose own space outposts.
+After the Io research lab was destroyed, the Galilean Hub, MUR and PR became allies against Earth.
+Earth began to fight against the entire solar system and Proxima Centauri, one by one it began to lose own space outposts.

 #### 2522...

-Earth is almost about to lose the war.
+UNR is almost about to lose the war.
 Everyone sees this, but they try to endure until the end.
-They cannot accept Earth's colonies defeating Earth.
+They cannot accept Earth's colonies defeating UNR.

 #### 2523...